Is your teen is up-to-date on their vaccines? If you don’t know, you’re not alone.

 According to a recent poll, more than one-third of teens’ parents don’t know when their child’s next vaccine is due.
 Even more troubling, 90 percent of parents thought their teen had received all shots recommended for their age.
 In reality, vaccination rates for things like meningitis, human papillomavirus (HPV) and even the flu are well below public health targets.

-“As children get older, families are less likely to schedule yearly checkups,” said Selma Winner, M.D., pediatrician with Norton Children’s Medical Associates – Springhurst.
+“As children get older, families are less likely to schedule yearly checkups,” said Selma Winner, M.D., pediatrician with Norton Children’s Medical Group – Springhurst.
 “Many teens may be missing out on important vaccines because families aren’t always aware it’s time for one.
 Vaccination is the best way to make sure our children are healthy and protected from preventable diseases.”

 Need to know